The Osteoporosis Diet

 We all have to eat, so you might as well be doing something good for yourself instead of increasing your risk for a future of increased pain and disability and an early death.
 The science is clear.
 It’s in your best interest to eat whole foods, Mediterranean diet.

 Foods to Eat and Avoid

 To help you understand which foods you should emphasize and which ones you should reduce or avoid altogether, I’ve created a chart.
 As a rule of thumb, fill your plate full of vegetables, fruit, and whole grains.
-Get protein from seafood or poultry and consume extra virgin olive oil instead of canola, corn oil, or other oils.
+Not only will these foods help your bones, many are considered top foods to boost your immune system.
+Get protein from seafood or poultry and consume extra virgin olive oil instead of canola, corn oil, or other cooking oils.

 A quick note about olive oil.
 It’s not a high heat oil.
 When oils get too hot, they become rancid, which destroys their health benefits.
 Olive oil is best used raw, drizzled over vegetables, salads, or proteins.
 If you cook with it, cooking on low heat, such as sautéing vegetables is a good way to go.

 If you see it start to smoke, you’ve heated it too high and are creating destructive trans fatty acids and free radicals.
-Extra virgin olive oil (EVOO) has a smoke point of 350 to 420 degrees Fahrenheit while avocado oil has a smoke point of 520 degrees Fahrenheit.
+Different oils have different smoke points.
+For extra virgin olive oil (EVOO), its smoke point is 350 to 420 degrees Fahrenheit while avocado oil has a smoke point of 520 degrees Fahrenheit.
 That’s why you want to reserve EVOO for use at room temperature or low-heat cooking.
 Avocado oil is an excellent choice for cooking at higher temperatures.

 Foods to Eat

 Banana (high glycemic)